Mohammad Khakpour

-Mohammad Khakpour (محمد خاکپور, born February 20, 1969) is a retired Iranian football player.
+Mohammad Khakpour (محمد خاکپور, born February 20, 1969) is a retired Iranian footballer who played for the national team and later became a football coach.

 Playing career

 Khakpour played for a few clubs, including Persepolis FC, Pas Tehran, Vanspor, Geylang United and MetroStars (United States).
 He played for the Iran national football team and was a participant at the 1998 FIFA World Cup.
 After his season long stay at MetroStars, he lived in California where he decided to start a football club, known as MK Soccer Club.

 Coaching career

 Early career

 He has a national "A" coaching license.
 In early August 2006, Khakpour signed as Foolad's assistant coach under Mohammad Mayeli Kohan for the 2006–07 Iran Pro League season, but left the club after Mayeli Kohan's departure from Foolad.

 Steel Azin

 He was appointed as the head coach of Steel Azin on 1 December 2010.
 He resigned from his post on 3 March 2011.

 Iran under-23

 Khakpour was Iran national under-23 football team's technical manager before being appointed as team head coach on 16 December 2014 for the 2016 Olympic qualifiers.
 He led Iran's under-23 team to win the 2015 WAFF U-23 Championship.